Transforming sexual and mental health conversations, one session at a time.

 How can I contact you?

-Please feel free to call or text me at 917-719-4761 or fill out the contact page below.
+Please feel free to call me at 917-719-4761 or fill out the contact page below.
 We will have a 15-minute free phone consultation before getting started.

 -- Madeline featured in "A Case for Fingering Yourself Instead of Using a Vibrator"